trishasarkar/gene_expression_outlier_detection/README.md

 The LOF algorithm finds a score for each sample based on which outliers are detected in the sample.
 * Data Visualisation: Scatter Plot to see identification of Local Outliers

-**Sci-kit libraries have only been used for Data Visualisation.
+**Inbuilt libraries have only been used for Data Visualisation and Dataframes.
 No in-built libraries have been used for the implementation of DBSCAN Algorithm, the code is purely for understanding the algorithmic logic.**

 ## Inference & Use Cases